 This shoe features a 3mm drop.
 Runners reported that they liked the lower drop for trail running because it keeps the foot connected to the ground below it.
-It makes the runner feel safer on the trail because they are able to adapt and respond naturally to the trail
+It makes the runner feel safer on the trail because they can adapt and respond naturally to the trail

 .
-Since trails can change quickly, runners liked that they were able to react to the uneven surfaces that the trail can throw their way.
+Since pathways can change quickly, runners liked that they were able to react to the uneven surfaces that the trail can throw their way.

 - eVent Material